 Install Wine on Chromebook and Enable Support for 32-Bit Applications

-- Now execute the following in the Linux Terminal to install Wine:
+- Execute the following command in the Linux Terminal to install Wine:

-- Then wait till the operation completes and afterward, execute the following (one by one) in the Terminal to enable support for 32-bit applications:
+- Wait for the installation to complete, and then execute the following commands, one at a time, in the Terminal to enable support for 32-bit applications:

 sudo dpkg --add-architecture i386 sudo apt update sudo apt-get install wine32

 Download the iTunes 32-bit Version